 Twisted Sister

-I don’t know if it’s just a “Bible Belt” thing, but as a follower of Jesus I’ve become accustomed to some common Christian-ese language.
+I don’t know if it’s just a Bible Belt thing, but as a follower of Jesus I’ve become accustomed to some common Christian-ese language.

-“Let me connect you with so-and-so…she’s a sister in Christ.”
-It’s another way of saying she is a fellow Believer in Jesus.
-I use the same language myself sometimes.
-It has seeped into my dialect like the subtle southern accent I don’t even realize I’ve taken on these past 20+ years since moving from St. Louis to Nashville.
+Let me connect you with so-and-so…she’s a sister in Christ” (another way of saying a fellow Believer in Jesus).
+I use the same language myself sometimes— it has seeped into my dialect like shades of southern accent I’ve acquired these past 20+ years since moving from St. Louis to Nashville.

-My own filter sifted the words “I see you as a dreamer” - spoken by one of my teachers back in high school - into a seed planted in my heart that became in my head: “I have lots of creative ideas that will never be more than dreams never realized.”
+Moms of teenagers — can I get a witness?!
+We all have filters that we process information through, and what we speak as encouragement or assurance can get topsy turvy’ed through their filter.
+An example that comes to mind from my own youth: my personal filter-sifter heard the words “I see you as a dreamer” — spoken by one of my teachers back in high school -- into this seed of message planted in my heart: I have lots of creative ideas that will never be more than daydreams never realized.

-All these years later, if I were to tell anyone I’ve believed that interpretation of the words my teacher spoke, they’d probably tell me I’m crazy for believing such a thing.
-They would argue that I’ve followed my dreams to Nashville.
-They’d remind me that they’ve seen me sing at the legendary Bluebird Café, or that they have Lisa Hentrich music albums in their CD collection.
-They might say something like, “You have a song recorded by Reba McEntire!
+All these years later, if I were to tell anyone I believed that interpretation of the words my teacher spoke, they’d probably tell me I’m crazy for believing such a thing.
+They could counter that I’ve followed my dreams to Nashville.
+They might remind me that they’ve seen me sing at the legendary Bluebird Café, or that they have Lisa Hentrich music albums in their CD collection.
+They may even say something like, “Girrrrl whatchoo talkin’ about…you have a song recorded by THE Reba McEntire!
 You have ARRIVED!”.

-Even now, with that Reba-recorded song (“God and My Girlfriends”) on a Dove- and Grammy-winning album, my experience in the music industry trenches reminds me there’s always a “BUT": “The album won those awards, BUT what about the song on the album ?…”
+Even now, with that Reba-recorded “God And My Girlfriends” tune on a Dove- and Grammy-winning album, there’s always a “BUT” that echoes from my years in the music industry trenches… Wellll the album did win those awards, BUT what about your SONG on that album, did IT get an award?

 In all your ways submit to Him, and He will make your paths straight.” - Proverbs 3:6.